Dog Test observers on Parry Island, Enewetak

 George was a totally new, and very odd torus design; shaped like a doughnut, it didn’t look like any other weapon yet tested.
 The device took the form of a disk, 8 ft in diameter and 2 ft thick with a hole in the center.
 In the hole, a cryogenic chamber was mounted containing liquid deuterium and tritium, the fusion fuel.
 This was not a pure fusion weapon but a staged thermonuclear test which inched closer to the goal of fusion through radiation implosion, that Edward Teller and Stanislaw Ulam had in mind.
 George validated the principles which would lead to the first full-scale thermonuclear bomb test, Ivy Mike, one year later.
 The majority of its yield still came from fission, not fusion.
 The blast, rated at 225 kilotons, was the most powerful test yet and left a crater almost 1200 ft in diameter but just 10 ft deep as shallow craters typically resulted from tower-mounted tests.

 Item was a hybrid device, a boosted fission bomb fed with deuterium/tritium gas at the moment of detonation, yielding a 45.5 kiloton explosion.
-This was about double the yield a non-boosted device would have had, twice the explosivity of those dropped on Hiroshima and Nagasaki.
+This was about double the yield a non-boosted device would have had, more than twice the explosivity of those dropped on Hiroshima and Nagasaki.
 The injection of a flood of neutrons from the deuterium’s fusion greatly boosted the fission reaction.
 Item was never considered a viable weapon, but strictly a ‘what if’, to test principles.
-Any weapon that included cryogenic elements were, by necessity, more complicated and larger, making them eminently less practical as weapons.
+Any weapon that included cryogenic elements were, by necessity, more costly and larger, making them eminently less practical as weapons.

 Dog – April 7, 1951 (81 kilotons) – Runit, Enewetak